nazia-noor/DATA_606_project/README.md

 The most expensive product is almost UDS 1500 which is a face cream and the least expensive products is a little bit less than USD 3 dollar which is a lip balm.

+# ML Approaches:
+NLP, or natural language processing, is one of the numerous uses of machine learning.
+NLP can manage text responses, word meaning in context analysis, and human-to-human communication.
+It enables us to communicate in several ways by making it easier for computers to understand human language.

+Google created the well-known method known as BERT (Bidirectional Encoder Representations from Transformers) to extract attributes from text input.
+It is an open-source machine learning framework for processing natural language (NLP).
+BERT is a program that uses the text around unclear words in a text to help computers understand what those words mean.
+The Wikipedia text was used to train the BERT framework, and question and answer datasets may be used to fine-tune it.
+[3]

+I'll employ NLP's BERT technique because my study involves a **multiclass text categorization problem**.

+The BERT Technique will be applied in three main steps:

+**1. BERT Embedding:** At first, characteristics will be extracte from text data, like word and sentence embedding vectors.
+To name a few uses, these embeddings are crucial for keyword/search expansion, semantic search, and information retrieval.
+Based on product details and ingredients, these representations can help in precisely matching expensive products with less expensive options.
+These vectors are then used as high-quality feature inputs in subsequent models.
+The inputs for NLP models like LSTMs and CNNs must be numerical vectors, which typically requires transforming variables like vocabulary and portions of speech into numbers.
+BERT has an advantage over models like Word2Vec in that it generates word representations that are dynamically informed by the words surrounding them, whereas each word in Word2Vec has a fixed representation regardless of the context in which it appears.
+Context-aware word embeddings gather more sorts of information, improving feature representations and model performance.
+Python text embedding toolkit "SentenceTransformers" has been used for this.

+**2. Finding Cosine Similarity:** After determining the encoding, I obtained the vectors and then looked  for commonalities between them.
+In order to do this, I used Cosine Similarity, which gives two vectors a score based on how similar they are, with 0 denoting no similarity and 1 denoting complete similarity.

+**3. Testing:** Lastly, pricey products were put to the test.
+The system proposes a relevant product after comparing the user-entered product name to other products.
+Then I manually checked the pricing column to determine which choice is the least expensive.